by TeachThought Staff

 By now, the idea of a digital footprint isn’t new.

-This makes social media a special sort of confluence of risk, trend, danger, and intrigue for those (or an age of “those”) that struggle to see the big picture.
-The video’s kind of corny–but kind of creepy as well.
+This makes social media a special sort of confluence of risk, trend, danger, and intrigue for those (or an age of ‘those’) that struggle to see the big picture.
+That they do all of this in a handful of clicks makes it even more important to understand.

 The Dangers Of Social Media: Exploring A Teen’s Digital Footprint In 6 Clicks Or Less